 A recent study revealed that over 41 million Americans have had their identities stolen, which means that about 2 out of 5 people in the U.S. are already victims.
-If nothing else, it’s clear that a credit monitoring service is already just as necessary as having car or health insurance.
-Everyone just doesn’t realize it yet.
+If nothing else, it’s clear that a credit monitoring service is already just as necessary as having a car or health insurance.
+Most people just don’t realize it yet.

 Experian CreditWorks checks your TransUnion, Equifax, and Experian credit reports each and every day, and notifies you whenever it detects a change.
 If you want to stay on top of your financial security, it’s easy to do so with Experian.

 To try it out for a trial run, the first month is only $4.99 but thereafter increases to $24.99.
 There’s no commitment, and you can cancel anytime.

 A monthly subscription with CreditWorks comes with a variety of features that can help you both monitor your credit and get you back on track should something happen.

 #1: Up to $1 million in identity theft insurance.